Qwame-DB/odin-recipes/README.md

 # odin-recipes
-This is an HTML project, that displays a main page and a recipe page for Jollof rice
+This is an HTML and CSS project, that displays a main page and a recipe page for Jollof rice